 - Need to administer repeat screening to identify any ongoing depression

 The one negative about going to primary care providers for depression or any mental health disorder is that these professionals simply do not have time.
 They often have many other patients to deal with and can barely spare more than 15 minutes at each visit.
-Patients with psychosocial or emotional problems usually require much longer visits and if they feel hurried, they will not show up again.
+Patients with psychosocial or emotional problems usually require much longer visits, and if they feel hurried, they will not show up again.

 All healthcare workers who screen for suicide should be aware that the screening tools can lead to a false positive, which in turn can lead to high costs of medical care for the individual.
 This can be a severe burden for patients who do not have private insurance.
 A Canadian study revealed that many individuals who are suicidal have no symptoms or signs of depression.
-These people are very unlikely to seek assistance for healthcare providers, compared to people who are depressed.
+These people are very unlikely to seek assistance from healthcare providers, compared to people who are depressed.

-It is important to obtain a thorough patient history especially about thoughts and self-destructive behavior.
+It is important to obtain a thorough patient history, especially about thoughts and self-destructive behavior.
 Even though many individuals talk about suicide, they rarely follow through with it, but the opposite is true.
-It is established that a threat of suicide can be followed with a completed act and the presence of suicidal ideation is closely associated with suicidal behavior.
+It is established that a threat of suicide can be followed with a completed act, and the presence of suicidal ideation is closely associated with suicidal behavior.

 What are Signs Suggestive of an Impending Suicide?